 - My debt is owed jointly and severally with other debtors.
 What does that mean?

-A: Distributions are made in increments of $100 when all victims can be paid a portion.
+A: Distributions are made in increments by the clerk of the court as payments are received by the court to satisfy restitution.
 Typically, distributions are not made until all appeals are exhausted.

 A1: If you were ordered to pay Criminal restitution, a fine, and/or a special assessment , make your check or money order payable to “Clerk, U. S. District Court” and mail to the following address::